Sheldon Price: Kansas City Chiefs

 On January 3, 2018, Price signed a reserve/future contract with the Kansas City Chiefs.
 He was released on May 1, 2018.

 Arizona Hotshots

 Price signed with the Arizona Hotshots of the Alliance of American Football for the 2019 season, but was waived on January 8, 2019, before the start of the regular season.

 Montreal Alouettes

 On May 21, 2019, Price signed with the Montreal Alouettes of the Canadian Football League.

 Personal life

 He is the son of Dennis and Letitia Price, both UCLA graduates.
 His sister, Kylie, was a member of the UCLA women's track and field team as an All-American long jumper.
-His father Dennis Price played college football at UCLA and was a fifth round selection of the 1988 NFL draft by the Los Angeles Raiders.
+His father Dennis Price played college football for the UCLA Bruins and was a fifth round selection of the 1988 NFL draft by the Los Angeles Raiders.
 He played four NFL seasons at cornerback, two each with the Los Angeles Raiders (1988–1989) and New York Jets (1991–1992).
 Price's cousin is former NBA player Harold Ellis.